Behavioral economics: Nobel Prize

-1978 - Herbert Simon
+1978 – Herbert Simon

 In 1978 Herbert Simon was awarded the Nobel Memorial Prize in Economic Sciences "for his pioneering research into the decision-making process within economic organizations".
 Simon earned his Bachelor of Arts and his Ph.D. in Political Science from the University of Chicago before going on to teach at Carnegie Tech.
 Herbert was praised for his work on bounded rationality, a challenge to the assumption that humans are rational actors.

-2001 - George Akerlof, Michael Spence, and Joseph Stiglitz

-The Royal Swedish Academy of Sciences stated George Akerlof, Michael Spence and Joseph Stiglitz received the Nobel Memorial Prize in Economic Sciences in 2001 "for their analyses of markets with asymmetric information."
-Akerlof's work looked into adverse selection, emphasizing the importance of information within markets, while Spence and Stiglitz made insights on signalling and screening, respectively.
-Their work on markets challenged standard theories within economics.

-2002 - Daniel Kahneman and Vernon L. Smith
+2002 –- Daniel Kahneman and Vernon L. Smith

 In 2002, psychologist Daniel Kahneman and economist Vernon L. Smith were awarded the Nobel Memorial Prize in Economic Sciences.
 Kahneman was awarded the prize "for having integrated insights from psychological research into economic science, especially concerning human judgment and decision-making under uncertainty", while Smith was awarded the prize "for having established laboratory experiments as a tool in empirical economic analysis, especially in the study of alternative market mechanisms."

-2013 - Robert J. Shiller

-In 2013, economist Robert J. Shiller received the Nobel Memorial Prize in Economic Sciences along with Eugene Fama and Lars Peter "for their empirical analysis of asset prices" within the field of behavioral finance, as according to the press release from the Royal Swedish Academy of Sciences.
-Shiller discovered that one can more accurately predict stock prices in the long-run compared to the short run.
-He also hypothesized that rational actors cannot be responsible for stock prices in the short-run due to uniquely large fluctuations.